reiver/guide-logging/chapters/simple_logger/README.md

 > BEGIN

 In the middle of the program it will **log**:
-> I said "Hello world!"
+> I said: Hello world!

 And at the end of the program it will **log**:
 > END